raxitcholera/FinanceGuru/Readme.md

 Future Work
 -------------
-#### <i class="icon-file"></i> Add New Stock

-Implement a screen which would take in the stock ticker and find the current price of it from yahoo or google finance api's.
-Also take in the units of stock bought and keep track of the information

 #### <i class="icon-file"></i> Live Mode

 Implement in stocks of the portfolio screen a toggle that will allow the user to fetch live stock prices of his stocks and update the tableview for his reference at an interval of about 30-45sec.
 Implement this with the help of background process.

-#### <i class="icon-file"></i> Transaction Detail Section

-Provide a way a user can see all the stock's transaction with details like date of transaction and cost of buy/sell for reference.

 ----------